New fast-spreading Covid variant ‘Centaurus’ has arrived in UK as cases soar

 Another concern is that the genetic tweaks may make it easier for the virus to skirt past antibodies –the protective proteins made by the body in response to a vaccine or infection from an earlier variant.

-But experts say vaccines and boosters are still the best defence against severe Covid-19.
+But experts say vaccines and boosters are still the best defence against severe Covid.

 It may take several weeks to get a sense of whether the latest Omicron mutant may affect the trajectory of the pandemic.

-Shishi Luo, head of infectious diseases for Helix, a company that supplies viral sequencing information to the US Centres for Disease Control and Prevention, said BA.2.75 is another reminder the coronavirus is continually evolving – and spreading.
+Shishi Luo, head of infectious diseases for Helix, a company that supplies viral sequencing information to the US Centres for Disease Control and Prevention (CDC), said BA.2.75 is another reminder the coronavirus is continually evolving – and spreading.

 “We would like to return to pre-pandemic life, but we still need to be careful,” she said.